DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2018-09-25-disadvantages-of-wordpress.md

 When your agency purchases a design template, they typically get fully designed website pages that have to be updated with your branded content (images and text).

 However, if you want to add features to your website, your agency would have to search for plugins on WordPress.
-Some plugins are free and others come with a fee.
+Some plugins are free, and others come with a fee.
 Sometimes, the plugins found are outdated and are no longer being used.

-For example, if you want to add your Instagram feed on your website, you would have to download [InstaWidget](https://instawidget.net/).
+For example, if you want to add your Instagram feed to your website, you must download [InstaWidget](https://instawidget.net/).

 Your agency would have to install, manage, and update the plugins.
 This can be difficult to manage and rarely happens with agencies.